pinak01/Infilect-AI/readme.md

-# 🤖 AI Pipeline Product Recognition API (Scalable Computer Vision Service)
+# 🤖 AI Pipeline Product Recognition API

 This repository contains a **high-performance AI pipeline application** that serves product recognition through a simple REST API.
 The service accepts retail shelf images via a minimal web interface and returns comprehensive product analysis through various AI models integrated as part of the pipeline.
 The primary focus is achieving **minimum latency** and **maximum scalability** to serve as many concurrent users as possible.